This week’s question comes from Tamar:

 Quite the contrary is correct: when you feel whole and complete you can come together with another whole and complete person to create a healthy, lasting soulmate relationship.

-Why soulmate relationships are difficult is because you have to take responsibility for your actions and behavior – there is nowhere to hide, and no one to blame.
+Why soulmate relationships are difficult is because you must take responsibility for your actions and behavior – there is nowhere to hide, and no one to blame.

 Most People Are Conflict Avoidant

-Taking personal responsibility can be a daunting task especially when the majority of people are raised to avoid conflict at all costs.
+Taking personal responsibility can be a daunting task especially when most people are raised to avoid conflict at all costs.